In the Heat of the Night (TV series): Howard Rollins' firing

-Rollins was ultimately dropped from the show for health reasons plus three outstanding warrants in Rockdale and Newton counties and the city of Covington, where the show was filmed.
-He was replaced in Season 7 by Weathers.
+Rollins was ultimately dropped from the show for health reasons plus having done a short stint in jail for four outstanding traffic violations in Rockdale and Newton counties and the city of Covington, where the show was filmed.
+The network had been pressuring O'Connor to let Rollins go, but he had been reluctant to do so.
+He was at least able to arrange for Rollins to make a few guest appearances in the following season.
+He was replaced in Season 7 by Carl Weathers playing a different role.
 Filming began on April 28, 1993.
 Rollins had not been seen on the set since January 1993, when Season 6 wrapped.
-Despite numerous attempts by the media to get in touch with Rollins, who was believed to be living in New York City, only O'Connor was in contact with Rollins during this period with the hope that he would get his legal and personal issues resolved and return to the series in time, but unfortunately, that was not the case.
+Despite numerous attempts by the media to get in touch with Rollins, who was believed to be living in New York City, only O'Connor was in contact with Rollins during this period with the hope that he would get his legal and personal issues resolved and possibly return to the series full-time.
+He did reappear, but it was only for a short time, as trouble continued to find him in Georgia.
+Eventually, he had no choice but to leave.

-After Season 6, Anne-Marie Johnson and Geoffrey Thorne also exited the series.
-Rollins had undergone a successful stint in rehab later in the year, and would reappear occasionally as a special guest star in the following season.
-Johnson took a starring role on the final season of Fox's sketch comedy series In Living Color and Thorne left to pursue a career as a novelist and screenwriter; the character of Sweet simply vanished from the series without any explanation.
+By the end of Season 6, both Anne-Marie Johnson and Geoffrey Thorne exited the series.
+Johnson felt that her character in the series had gone as far as it could go, so she departed for a starring role on the final season of Fox's sketch comedy series In Living Color.
+Thorne, whose episode appearances had dwindled throughout that season, went on to pursue a career as a novelist, television screenwriter and producer; the character of Sweet simply vanished from the series without any explanation.